codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Send announcements
 ------------------

-Announcements can be sent to instructors and will display a banner similar to the one above.
-These announcements can be used to provide information that doesn't fall under the category of course content updates.
+Announcements can be sent to instructors that displays a similar banner as above in the child course informing all instructors of an announcement.
+These can be sent where you wish to provide information to the instructors where there are no changes/updates to the course content.

 To send an announcement, follow these steps: